wp-plugins/field-trip/readme.txt

 3. To request inclusion in the Field Trip app, go to the Settings menu, select Field Trip Settings, and click on Submit to Field Trip.

 == Changelog ==

+= 1.1.0 =
+* Fix: Ensure that PHP libraries are present before using them to generate the xml feed.
+* New: Added a 'map' shortcode to embed a map of the location associated with the post.
+* New: Location preview now updates without having to save the post.

 = 1.0.2 =
 * Increase the maximum acceptable distance for locations